xun-project/ultranotei-desktop/README.md

 [NOTE] you need to find the package provider or compile the required Qt version by yourself on some systems which have no modern Qt versions in their package repositories.

-[NOTE] UltraNoteWallet depends on Qt 5.13-5.14 mostly because of modern QML dependencies.
+[NOTE] UltraNoteiWallet depends on Qt 5.13-5.14 mostly because of modern QML dependencies.
 Since current Ubuntu repository Qt versions are low (5.9) the fatest solution is to provide the deb package with a requirement to install Qt libraries manually.
 After installing the libraries user should launch the shell command to apply the Qt libraries path to LD_LIBRARY_PATH variable on desktop application start:
 ```
 echo "$HOME/Qt/5.13.2/gcc_64/lib" | sudo tee /etc/ld.so.conf.d/qt-mobility.conf && sudo ldconfig -v
 ```